Moir\'e semiconductors on twisted bilayer dice lattice: Introduction.

-Recently, a new mechanism for generating flat band is found in the twisted bilayer graphene (TBG) at a magic twist angle $\theta\sim 1.08^{\degree}$ \cite{Bistritzer-MacDonald2011,mac2020}.
-Unlike the destructive interference induced flat band, the flat band structure of TBG originates form the extremely large band folding of the Moir{\'e} structure, and TBG becomes a strongly-correlated electron system.
-Very soon, superconductivity is reported in TBG \cite{cao2018,bernevig2018}.
-And the flat band in TBG has a non-trivial Chern number \cite{bernevig2020}, which can be explained by the zeroth chiral Landau levels of Dirac/Weyl fermions \cite{Liu2019Pseudo}.
-Away from the half-filling, the fractional Chern insulator phase is also proposed and reported in TBG \cite{Tarnopolsky2019,ashvin2020,ashvin2021}, and the twisted bilayer MoTe$_2$ \cite{xu2023,xu2023b,shan2023}.
+A new mechanism for generating a flat band was found in twisted bilayer graphene (TBG) at a magic twist angle $\theta\sim 1.08^{\degree}$ \cite{Bistritzer-MacDonald2011,mac2020}.
+Unlike the destructive-interference-induced flat band, the flat-band structure of TBG originates {from} the extremely large band folding of the {moir{\'e}} structure, and TBG becomes a strongly correlated electron system.
+Very soon thereafter, superconductivity was reported in TBG \cite{cao2018,bernevig2018}.
+The flat band in TBG has a non trivial Chern number \cite{bernevig2020}, which can be explained by the zeroth chiral Landau levels of Dirac/Weyl fermions \cite{Liu2019Pseudo}.
+Away from the half filling, the fractional Chern insulator phase was also proposed and reported in TBG \cite{Tarnopolsky2019,ashvin2020,ashvin2021} and the twisted bilayer MoTe$_2$ \cite{xu2023,xu2023b,shan2023}.

-In this paper, we consider the combination of Moir{\'e} structure and destructive interference induced flat band, namely, a twisted bilayer dice lattice (TBD).
-We construct a lattice model for TBD in the reciprocal space.
-We find that there are flat bands near zero energy at any twist angle besides the magic ones.
-The flat bands are contributed from the ones with zero Chern number as in the Dice lattice and the non-trivial ones at the magic angle, therefore, TBD is a playground for studying the interplay between the zero Chern number flat-bands and non-trivial ones.
-We further confirm this scenario by considering the chiral limit of the pseudo Landau level description \cite{Liu2019Pseudo}.
+In this paper we consider the combination of {moir{\'e}} structure and destructive-interference-induced flat bands, namely, a twisted bilayer dice lattice (TBD). {Inspired by Bistritzer and MacDonald's continuum lattice model for TBG \cite{Bistritzer-MacDonald2011},} we construct a lattice model for the TBD in the reciprocal space. {We find that there are flat bands with zero energy in the chiral limit at any twist angle besides the magic ones that are broadened by small perturbation away from the chiral limit.} The flat bands are contributed from the ones with zero Chern number as in the Dice lattice and the non trivial ones at the magic angle; therefore, the TBD is a playground for studying the interplay between the zero-Chern-number flat bands and non trivial ones.
+We further confirm this scenario by considering the pseudo-Landau-level description \cite{Liu2019Pseudo} {and its optical conductance.}